Self-Hosted Gentrace

 Docker Services

-The Docker deployment includes:
+The Docker deployment includes:- Core Services:

 - Web App & API (port 3000)